PostHog/posthog.com/contents/handbook/people/benefits.md

 ### Nursery

 For people in the UK, we offer the [workplace nursery scheme](https://www.workplace-nursery.net/).
 This enables you to pay for your children's nursery using your pre-tax salary, saving you up to 45% in nursery fees.

-Message Kendal to get this set up.
+If you are interested in this, first check with your nursery that they are part of the scheme, then message Kendal to get this set up.

 ### Time off